Okay, so you have got your new gaming PC, but now what? Are you wondering how you can get up and running with the games on your shiny new gaming PC?

-Well, don’t worry I am going to get you up and running in no time.
-Therefore, in this article, I am going to tell you how you can prepare your gaming PC right immediately after buying or building it.
+Well, don’t worry; I am going to get you up and running in no time.
+Therefore, in this article, I will tell you how you can prepare your gaming PC immediately after buying or building it.

 This article will cover all the things you need to do with your new gaming PC to build a solid foundation for daily use.
 Calm your adrenaline down because we have a lot to do before we fire up our first game.

 So, without further ado, let’s dive straight into the things that you need to do immediately after buying or building a gaming PC.

 While you could begin your gaming journey right away with your new PC, I recommend running through this checklist first.
 By completing this checklist, you are making sure that your PC is set up to perform at its maximum potential and that no unwanted errors occur later down the road.

 To have the best gaming experience possible, you will need to do the following.

 On your first PC boot, you will realize that there are no icons on your home screen.
 Don’t worry it is not a glitch.
 Windows 10 does not add icons automatically therefore you have to add them manually.

 To add the icons to your desktop screen simply do the following: